-So you’ve decided that you really want a G&M shed (or other timber building), we can’t blame you really…but have you chosen what roof you are going to go with?
+So you’ve decided that you really want a G&M shed (or other timber building), we can’t blame you really…but have you chosen what roofing materials you are going to go with?

 There are three types of roofing that are most commonly used on timber buildings: